t0bst4r/matterbridge-home-assistant/README.md

 This package can be configured using environment variables.

 - `HOME_ASSISTANT_URL` - the home assistant url (e.g. `http://192.168.178.23:8123`)
-- `HOME_ASSISTANT_ACCSESS_TOKEN` - a long living access token created in Home Assistant
+- `HOME_ASSISTANT_ACCESS_TOKEN` - a long living access token created in Home Assistant
 - `HOME_ASSISTANT_CLIENT_CONFIG` - a json string containing the client config (see below)

 ### Client Config